With Sumo chat, you can now interact with your visitors directly. Set up is easy and you can getstarted in just a couple of minutes.

 - Click on the dropdown menu at the top-right of the Launcher and select Settings, then select the Chat tab at the top

 Once in the Chat settings, you have a few options:

-- Enabled - Toggles the Chat app on or off.
+- Enable Chat - Toggles the Chat app on or off.
 If off, the Chat app will not be visible to visitors on your website.

 - Display Rules - Allows you to determine where and when the Chat widget appears on your website.
 Read our article on Display Rules for more details on Display Rules.

-You can see a preview of what the chat window will look like at the bottom-right.
-When you're ready, turn on the Enable switch and Chat will start running!
+You can see a preview of what the chat window will look like at the bottom-left.
+When you're ready, make sure the Enable switch is on and click Save!